 If you try this, make sure you use distilled water as it's the most pure.
 It's usually best to add the water directly to your tank a few drops at a time.
 That way, if you add too much, you won't have ruined your whole bottle of vape juice.
 A little goes a long way so really just a few drops should achieve the desired effect.
 If not, try just a few more but don't overdo it.
 If you thin too much, your vape juice may tend to drain out of any available holes in your e-cig and things can get messy quick!

-If you notice a taste or smell that seems "chemical-y," you're either tasting the nicotine itself or you're especially sensitive to the organic ethyl alcohol that is present in small amounts in a few of our flavors.
+If you notice a taste or smell that seems "chemically," you're either tasting the nicotine itself or you're especially sensitive to the organic ethyl alcohol that is present in small amounts in a few of our flavors.
 We go over alcohol content in more detail below.

 If you're tasting the nicotine itself, give your vape juice bottle a good long, hard shake to mix it up.
 You should always mix your e-juice before each use since the various components can separate over time.
 If you don't shake, you may get more or less nicotine or flavor in a given tank full, throwing off the taste.

-A few of our flavors come in a base of organic ethyl alcohol which is used to extract the flavor from the original ingredients such as fruit, coffee beans, flower blossoms or honey.
+A couple of our flavors come in a base of organic ethyl alcohol which is used to extract the flavor from the original ingredients such as fruit, coffee beans, flower blossoms or tobacco leaves.
 A few of our other flavors have very small trace amounts of alcohol, in the range of about one quarter of one percent.
 At this level, we have yet to come across a customer who can actually pick up on the taste so we'll just focus on the first category.